Vansh-Bhatia-ctrl/Recipe-App/README.md

 ## Contributing

-Contributions are welcome! feel free to open a pull request.
+Contributions are welcome!
+Feel free to open a pull request.